opencor/opencor-user-documentation/src/plugins/editing/cellmlTextView.rst

    ode(x, t, 3{dimensionless})
    ...

-The right-hand side of a mathematical equation can use any of the following mathematical operators, elements and constants:
+The right-hand side of an equation can use any of the following mathematical operators, elements and constants:

 - Relational operators: